Contact

 About

 For 40 years Dr. Edith Pituskin has been an oncology nurse in multiple challenging patient care settings.
-She has been a nurse practitioner since 2007.
-In her PhD work, she developed a cardio-oncology clinical and research program.
+She has been a nurse practitioner since 2007 specializing in oncology research and clinical care in cardio-oncology, medical oncology, palliative care, radiation therapy and multidisciplinary team working.
 Dr Pituskin is currently appointed as Associate Adjunct Professor in the Department of Oncology in the Faculty of Medicine & Dentistry.

 Research